DevOluwapelumi/TheEvent-Stream-Website/Readme.txt

 Run the development server.
 Customize the website to fit your event's branding and content.
 Deploy the website to your preferred hosting platform.

+Contributing:
+We welcome contributions from the community to make this Event Stream Website even better.
+If you'd like to contribute, please follow our Contribution Guidelines.